 You need to ensure your foundation remains in good shape.
 If you want to keep your foundation in great condition and spend less on repairs, here are helpful tips for you provided by Granite Foundation Repair.
 Trust our expert team to guide you with pier and beam foundation repair.

 Maintain a Good Drainage System

-This is the most critical tip in pier and beam maintenance.
+A quality drainage system is the most critical tip in pier and beam maintenance.
 For a foundation to remain strong, a good drainage system is needed.
 A foundation is exposed to damage when moisture seeps under the foundation.
-During the dry season, the ground becomes dry and when heavy rains begin, water accumulates under the house.
+During the dry season, the ground becomes dry and when heavy rains begin, water can accumulate under the house.
 Damp or wet piers cause moisture related issues such as rotting wood, mold and termites.
 These issues can cause foundation issues beneath the house which can be costly to repair.

-Always ensure water doesn’t accumulate under the house, make sure the drainage system does not pass beneath the house or flow towards the foundation.
+In order to always ensure water doesn’t accumulate under the house, make sure the drainage system does not pass beneath the house or flow towards the foundation.
 A good drainage system with regular maintenance will ensure water is not trapped near your house, which helps limit your home’s exposure to water that can cause further problems,

 Use a Moisture Maintenance System

-To ensure your foundation lasts for long, control moisture levels especially under and around the perimeter of your house.
+To ensure your foundation lasts for a long time, control moisture levels especially under and around the perimeter of your house.
 Interior support piers are extremely vulnerable to moisture as mud causes piers to sink.
 The same damage also happens to the exterior sections of piers.
-Previously, the concept was to ensure the soil remains dry but technology has introduced new techniques for determining the moisture content of air molecules.
+Previously, the concept was to ensure the soil remains dry, but technology has introduced new techniques for determining the moisture content of air molecules.

 Properties in areas with high humidity have high moisture content which if allowed to enter beneath the structure, causes a buildup of moisture, making it more costly to maintain foundations.
 Using a moisture maintenance system can help make sure your home is not subject to moisture exposure.
-The latest technology is to ensure the underside of the structure is completely sealed off and de-humidifiers installed to get rid of excess moisture that finds its way into the crawlspace.
+The latest technology ensures the underside of the structure is completely sealed off and de-humidifiers are installed to get rid of excess moisture that finds its way into the crawlspace.

 Do Foundation Damage Checks

 You can do simple checks on your house to determine if something is not right with the foundation.
-If you notice your ceiling, shower tiling, and walls above doors have visible large cracks, all is not well.
+If you notice your ceiling, shower tiling, and walls above doors have visible large cracks, you need to check for foundational damage.
 In addition, if your doors and windows fail to shut properly, there could be a large shift in your foundation.
 In such cases, immediate remedies need to be carried out to avoid further damage and complications.